swift-tree/ExpressionTree/README.md

-# BinaryTree
+# ExpressionTree

-A value-typed binary tree in Swift.
+A value-typed Expression Tree in Swift.
 See tests to learn how to use it.

 ##